OData Standard: The Protocol for REST API

 Some of the new features of OData 4.01are mentioned below:

-1. Default namespace: OData 4.0 used to reference model elements with qualified names that are added as prefixes with model element namespace.
-The latest version defines a default namespace as a reference to a model element instead of qualified names.
+1. Default namespace: OData 4.0 is used to reference model elements with qualified names that are added as prefixes with the model element namespace.
+The latest version defines a default namespace as a reference to a model element instead of suitable names.

 2. Schema versioning: OData 4.01 allows schema versioning, i.e. same URL service root can be used for serving old as well as new schema.

-3. Isolation of Header without prefix: The latest version accepts header isolation without using OData prefix.
+3. Isolation of Header without prefix: The latest version accepts header isolation without using the OData prefix.

 4. Omit values: OData 4.01 reduces the message size of a sparsely populated entity with multiple properties by omitting null and default values.

-5. Ordered collections: Unlike version 4.0 that treats a collection as an unordered list of stuff; OData 4.01 follows ordered collection and allows zero based indexing method for inserting as well as updating items of a collection.
+5. Ordered collections: Unlike version 4.0 which treats a collection as an unordered list of stuff; OData 4.01 follows ordered collection and allows a zero-based indexing method for inserting as well as updating items of a collection.

 7. Alternate keys: Entities can now contain alternate keys along with primary keys for parentheses style key syntax.

 8. ‘matchesPattern’ function: OData 4.01 introduces a new function called ‘matchesPattern’ that is used for checking similarities between a string and a regular expression.